Norfolk and Suffolk's mental health trust to shed 500 front-line jobs

-Aidan Thomas, chief executive of the Norfolk and Suffolk NHS Foundation Trust, said that instead of having managers trying to "cut out a bit here and a bit there" each year in its bid to save 20pc by March 2016, the trust instead asked 250 clinicians to lead a radical redesign of services.
+Aidan Thomas, chief executive of the Norfolk and Suffolk NHS Foundation Trust, said that instead of having managers trying to “cut out a bit here and a bit there” each year in its bid to save 20pc by March 2016, the trust instead asked 250 clinicians to lead a radical redesign of services.
+He said:

 I don’t think this will come as a shock to any of our staff.
 Most of what we spend is on people and a 20pc reduction in costs over four years probably means about a 20pc reduction in staff.